krisnelson/FOIA/Collin College TX/2020-11-13 Research re Comment to AG re Release [draft].md

 Very helpful people.
 They have a [FOI Hotline](http://foift.org/resources/foi-hotline/) that talked me through this part of the process (not legal advice, etc.)
 * I can call my letter to the AG a "response from requestor"
 * The Foundation has been lobbying to reduce the scope of the "anticipated litigation" exception, which they consider overbroad and overused
+* Suggested parsing FIRE letters carefully to see what they have communicated about threat of litigation